 THE FIA FORMULA E CHAMPIONSHIP

-Formula E is centered around three core values of Energy, Environment and Entertainment fusing engineering, technology, sport, science, design, music and entertainment – all combining to drive the change towards an electric future.
+Formula E is centered around three core values of Energy, Environment and Entertainment fusing engineering, technology, sport, science, design, music, and entertainment – all combining to drive the change towards an electric future.
 The map provides the urban venues which hosted the Championship.

 The power output of the race cars in Formula E is limited to 170 kW (race) and 200 kW (qualifying) by the regulations.
-An additional 30 kilowatts is allocated to the three most popular drivers as selected through on online voting platform called FanBoost.
+An additional 30 kilowatts is allocated to the three most popular drivers as selected through an online voting platform called FanBoost.